 WARNING:

-.
-If this happens you’ll need to generate another patch file using git diff
+The patch might break with any future version of @angular-devkit.
+If this happens you’ll need to generate another patch file using git diff.

 Sources: